legendarycode3/library-management-smart-contract/README.md

     * Modifiers for permission control.
     * Constructor for initializing ownership.
     * Storage of registered books and total books count.
-    * Validation checks for duplicate books and non-existent books.
+    * Validation checks for duplicate books and non-existent books. </br>
+  Purpose: </br>
 *

 ## 🌐Technology Stack (Technologies Used)